markfranciose/drops_of_knowledge/aws/udemy/section_8.md

 subnets, multiple security controls. can use a VPN to connect to existing datacenter

-Region -> VPC (CIDR address range) -> Subnets -public & private connect via VPN/internet gateway. -> Router -> Route Table -> NetworkACL -> individual subnets.
-one subnet = one availabilty zones.
+(below is a transcription of a network diagram ;p) Region -> VPC (CIDR address range) -> Subnets -public & private connect via VPN/internet gateway. -> Router -> Route Table -> NetworkACL -> individual subnets. one subnet = one availabilty zones.